The Ultimate Itinerary for Spending One Day in Athens

 Akadimia Platonos (Plato’s Academy)

-Akadimia Platonos is one of the lesser-known gems of Athens.
-It’s the erstwhile home of Plato’s Academy, which was founded around 380 BC.
+Akadimia Platonos is one of Athens’ lesser-known gems.
+It was once home to Plato’s Academy, which was founded around 380 BC.
 Today, in the same spot, you can find a small digital museum and an archaeological park that has become a favorite hangout for locals.

 Want to drift off the beaten track?
 These are the secret attractions of Athens you won’t hear about anywhere else.